mr-mvm/Python-Challenges/Basic/Diagonal Difference Challenge/README.md

 1. Save the `solution.py` and `testcase.py` files in the same directory.
 2. Run `testcase.py` to execute the unit tests.
 3. Alternatively, execute `solution.py` to test the function interactively.

-## Edge Cases
-1. The matrix is a single element.
-2. The matrix contains all zeros.
-3. The matrix contains only negative numbers.
-4. The matrix is larger than 3x3 (e.g., 4x4 or 5x5).